hahiserw/AceJump/README.md

 Possibilities
 ------------

 With just one keyboard shortcut and two typed letters you can set your cursor to the begining or end of any word (or text chunk) on the screen.
-You can also select this word (like ctrl+d).
+You can also select this word (like `ctrl+d`).

 Description
 ---------------------------

 After you type a keyboard shortcut (default is `ctrl+;`) an input field is opened.
 First character you type launches function which searches for all text chunks containing this character.
 Then it labels all found occurences.
-Next letter(s) is label you want to jump to.
-If you then press enter the cursor will be there.
+Next letter(s) you type are interpeted as label you want jump to.
+If you then press enter the cursor will be before your label.
 If you want to select target word just type plus sign (`+`) before hiting the enter.
 You can also jump to the end of the word by appending dollar sign (`$`).

 Notice that current plugin status is indicated in status bar.